linkerd/linkerd2/TEST.md

 ```

 **Note**: As stated above, if running tests in an existing KinD cluster by
-passing `--skip-kind-create`, `bin/kind-load` must be run so that the images are
+passing `--skip-cluster-create`, `bin/kind-load` must be run so that the images are
 available to the cluster

 #### Testing the dashboard